Google

 Frequently Asked Questions

-How does the S$3,065 per sqft price compare to recent transactions in the Bukit Timah area?
+How does Leedon Green's per-square-foot pricing compare to recent transactions in the Farrer Road area?

-What are the Additional Buyer's Stamp Duty (ABSD) implications if I purchase this property as a second residential property?
+What Additional Buyer's Stamp Duty (ABSD) implications apply if I'm buying as a second property?

-How does proximity to Farrer Road MRT Station (8 minutes away) affect demand and capital appreciation?
+How does the eight-minute walk to Farrer Road MRT Station affect demand and capital appreciation?

-How does Leedon Green compare to nearby competing developments like Leedon Park and Holland Hill?
+How does Leedon Green compare to other nearby central-district developments?

-What unit stack or floor level typically offers the best value in this development?
+Which unit stack or floor level offers the best value at Leedon Green?

-What is the future supply pipeline in the Bukit Timah district, and could it pressure property values?
+What is the future supply pipeline for residential development in the Farrer Road and surrounding districts?